 Vaping Too Much: Understanding and Easing the Side Effects of Vaping

-Maybe you prefer vaping to cigarettes.
-Maybe you want to take advantage of the benefits of vaping CBD.
-Either way, you're a diehard vaping fanatic, and you want to make the most of your vape every time.
+Maybe you prefer vaping to cigarettes, maybe you're a diehard vaping fanatic, and you want to make the most of your vape every time.

 Like any other kind of smoking, there are side effects of vaping.
 And if you know what they are, you can avoid them and get a more pleasurable vape.

 Here are some of the most common ones and what you can do to cut them out of your vaping.

 By far one of the most common side effects of vaping is dry mouth.

 This is due to the two base ingredients commonly found in vaping liquid: